hy39/BindingAnal/NetCharge/mat/readme.txt

+20161020
+Extract age and netcharge (genTable.m) and save as Chlist.dat in folder Mnetcharge/dat/h3n2_ny Use netcharge_age.R in folder validate_netcharge to plot the netcharge-age bar chart

 netcharge v1: Created in Aug 2012
 To measure netcharge distribution of NY and NZ data.
 One thing is wrong.
 Some data are duplicated.